 Sherlock Holmes joins other public domain characters as Hercules, Snow White, Cinderella, Robin Hood, Dracula, Frankenstein, Tarzan, Pinocchio, the Wizard of Oz, Tom Sawyer and many more.

 Being in the public domain provides increased exposure for works that have been locked up by copyright restrictions.
-Consider all the Sherlock Holmes adaptations in production.

 The BBC has “Sherlock,” a TV series starring Benedict Cumberbatch and Martin Freeman.
 CBS has “Elementary” starring Jonny Lee Miller and Lucy Liu.